ethnar/soulforged/README.md

 For this you'll need to create an application in Google developer console: https://console.developers.google.com/

+Ensure you're using Node.js version 8.

-With that read, you can run the server:
+With that done, you can run the server:

 ```
 npm install